harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/add-artifacts-to-pipelines.md

 :::

-## Kubernetes workflows
+## Adding certificates to a Kubernetes delegate

-The primary workflow for adding certificates to your delegate is described in the CI docs: [Configure a Kubernetes build farm to use self-signed certificates](/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/configure-a-kubernetes-build-farm-to-use-self-signed-certificates).
+The primary workflow for adding certificates to your Kubernetes delegate is described in the CI docs: [Configure a Kubernetes build farm to use self-signed certificates](/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/configure-a-kubernetes-build-farm-to-use-self-signed-certificates).

 You can add certificates to your delegate using this workflow with the following differences, based on the scanner you're setting up.